BrickMMO/wic/index.markdown

 1. During this semester, students had dedcated courses in C#, CSS, HTML, and JavaScript.
 2. During the Workshops course students received instructions on how to use GitHub and Markdown in the BrickMMO group development environment.
 3. During the individual and group tasks (weeks 5 to 14), students worked on projetcs using MarkDown, HTML, CSS, JavaScript, and PHP without receiving any typical lectures.
+4. The number of data points for each student will vary based on their attendance and if they completed the skills surveys when provided time.

 ### Results